knadh/listmonk-site/docs/docs/concepts.md

 ## Tracking pixel

 The tracking pixel is a tiny, invisible image that is inserted into an e-mail body to track e-mail views.
 This allows measuring the read rate of e-mails.
 While this is exceedingly common in e-mail campaigns, it carries privacy implications and should be used in compliance with rules and regulations such as GDPR.
+It is possible to track reads anonymously without associating an e-mail read to a subscriber.

 ## Click tracking

 It is possible to track the clicks on every link that is sent in an e-mail.
 This allows measuring the clickthrough rates of links in e-mails.
 While this is exceedingly common in e-mail campaigns, it carries privacy implications and should be used in compliance with rules and regulations such as GDPR.
+It is possible to track link clicks anonymously without associating an e-mail read to a subscriber.